Back to Blog

 1. F-Pulse — Visual-First Pipeline Engine

-What it is: A drag-and-drop pipeline builder with 124 connectors, SQL/Python transforms, expression editor, scheduling, and monitoring.
-Think n8n for data engineering.
+What it is: A drag-and-drop pipeline builder with 37 connectors, SQL transforms (Python in F-Pulse+), expression editor, scheduling, and monitoring.
+Visual-first, built for data engineering.

 Best for: Teams that want to design, test, and monitor pipelines without writing Python DAGs.
 Analysts and SQL-first data engineers.